 L'Ortolan is a Grade II listed former Vicarage built in circa 1840, in the style of the Gothic revival with brick elevations and stone mullions.
 The building has been used as a restaurant since 1978 and is to be converted to residential use to become a delightful family home in a village setting that has excellent transport links.
 Set within established grounds with ample parking, the property stands in well-maintained grounds on a total plot of 0.92 acre and lawned grounds extend to the front and to the western boundary with a number of mature trees.
 The property owner has already obtained relevant planning permission and/or listed building consent for change of use.
 The 5-bed main building is set over two floors with a cellar.
-The property also has an additional detached building located to the rear (cottage/annex); currently this is used as an office, but the intention is to convert this into a residential accommodation.
+The property also has an additional detached building located to the rear (cottage/annex); currently this is used as an office.

-This report covers the feasibility study on structural aspects of the new roof in main house as well as new roof and floor of cottage.
+This report covers the feasibility study on structural aspects of the new roof in main house.